StarRocks/starrocks-connector-for-apache-flink/docs/content/connector-sink.md

     - Define the DDL including all of columns.
     - Set the option `sink.properties.merge_condition` to `score` to tell the Flink connector to use the column `score` as the condition.
-    - Set the option `sink.version` to `V1` to tell the connector to use Stream Load interface.
+    - Set the option `sink.version` to `V1` to tell the Flink connector to use Stream Load interface.

     ```SQL
     CREATE TABLE `score_board` (